gatsbyjs/gatsby/docs/docs/mdx/index.md

 format for content and can make it less approachable to members of a team.
 Custom syntax and plugins are often too inflexible and don't promote composition.
-If you're finding yourself wanting to add components to your content you can use `gatsby-mdx` which is a Gatsby plugin to integrate MDX into your project.
+If you're finding yourself wanting to add components to your content you can use `gatsby-plugin-mdx` which is a Gatsby plugin to integrate MDX into your project.

 ## What's MDX?